Overview

 Clothing

-During the day—Start with a swimsuit and/or swim trunks and synthetic or merino wool shirt as a base layer.
-Depending on the weather, temperature and how wet you’re getting in the rapids, additional layers for sun protection or insulation can be added or subtracted.
+During the day—Start with a swimsuit and/or swim trunks and a synthetic or Merino wool shirt as a base layer.
+Depending on the weather, temperature, and how wet you’re getting in the rapids, additional layers for sun protection or insulation can be added or subtracted.

 In camp—When the weather is warm, a pair of lightweight cotton pants or shorts and a shirt make great camp wear.
 Anytime the forecast calls for cool evenings and cold nights, a dry set of long underwear is the perfect base layer under long pants and a fleece sweater.